Charter Communications: Unbundling and September 2023 Disney/Spectrum carriage dispute

-Acquisition of Liberty Broadband shares
+Acquisition of Liberty Broadband

 On November 13, 2024, Charter announced its intent to acquire Liberty Broadband—a spin-off from Liberty Media that has held its stake in the company—in an all-stock deal.
 As a condition of the agreement, Liberty Broadband will spin off its subsidiary GCI Communication Corp. to its shareholders.
+On February 26, 2025, Charter and Liberty Broadband stockholders approved Charter's acquisition of Liberty Broadband and the deal was closed on August 18, 2026.

-Proposed merger with Cox Communications
+Merger with Cox Communications

 On May 16, 2025, Charter announced its intent to merge with Cox Communications, with the resulting entity keeping the Cox Communications name, but will adopt Charter's Spectrum branding for consumer-facing operations.
-In the transaction, Charter will acquire Cox Communications’ commercial fiber and managed IT and cloud businesses, and Cox Communications' parent Cox Enterprises will contribute Cox Communications’ residential cable business to Charter Holdings, an existing subsidiary partnership of Charter.
+In the transaction, Charter will acquire Cox Communications' commercial fiber and managed IT and cloud businesses, and Cox Communications' parent Cox Enterprises will contribute Cox Communications' residential cable business to Charter Holdings, an existing subsidiary partnership of Charter.
 Following the closing, Chris Winfrey will continue in his current role as President & CEO, and board member.
-Alex Taylor will join the board as Chairman, and Eric Zinterhofer will become the lead independent director on Charter’s board.
+Alex Taylor will join the board as Chairman, and Eric Zinterhofer will become the lead independent director on Charter's board.
 Cox Enterprises will own 23% of the combined company, and replace Liberty Media as the provider of long-term capital to Charter.
+On February 27, 2026, the Federal Communications Commission approved the acquisition.

+On June 11, 2026, The California Public Utilities Commission was planning for a final decision on the Cox–Charter deal by August 13, 2026, with Comcast able to acquire both Charter and Cox afterwards if approved.
+On August 13, 2026, The California Public Utilities Commission approved the merger between Charter and Cox with strong consumer protections; the merger was completed on August 20, 2026.

 Cybersecurity and network incidents

 2015 Website vulnerability

 In May 2015, security researchers Eric Taylor and Blake Welsh identified a vulnerability in a Charter Communications Internet service website that exposed subscriber information.
-The flaw stemmed from the site’s reliance on IP addresses for customer identification, which could be manipulated through modified HTTP header to access account numbers, modem serial numbers, device names, home addresses, and billing details.
+The flaw stemmed from the site's reliance on IP addresses for customer identification, which could be manipulated through modified HTTP headers to access account numbers, modem serial numbers, device names, home addresses, and billing details.
 Charter patched the affected portion of the site shortly after being notified, stating that fewer than one million customers were impacted and that no passwords or credit card numbers were exposed.